-- Full-time students need to take 9 credits or more in fall and spring semester.
+- Full-time students need to take 9 credits or more in the fall and spring semesters.
 International students need to maintain full-time status during the study time.
 Please consult with the Office of International Programs if there are any concerns.

 Course Substitution (Credit Transfer) and Course Waiver

-- Based on the student's prior coursework taken for credits, non-coursework activities (e.g., professional training or license qualification exams), or current memorandum of understanding between an educational program / research institute and Pacific University, students may apply for course substitution or course waiver.
+- Based on the student's prior coursework taken for credits, non-coursework activities (e.g., professional training or license qualification exams), or current memorandum of understanding between an educational program/research institute and Pacific University, students may apply for a course substitution or course waiver.

 - A maximum of one-third of the minimal credit requirement for the degree may be satisfied by course substitution or course waiver.
 Exceptions may be made by the VSG Committee.

 Course substitution (credit transfer)

 - A course or courses of equal or greater credits taken earlier at Pacific University or another institution may be used in place of a required course in the VSG curriculum.

 - To be considered for course substitution, the course credit(s) earned earlier must: